 Setup with Multiple Accounts

 If you have multiple Azure DevOps accounts, you can run through the above procedure for each of your accounts.
-This requires to login for every account in your web browser before invoking Generate API Token.
+This requires to login for every account in your web browser before invoking Generate Token.

 Alternative setup using a personal access token